pratham013/spending-insights-dashboard/README.md

 # Spending Insights Dashboard

-Spending Insights Dashboard is a portfolio-ready full-stack project that turns raw bank transaction CSVs into a polished analytics experience.
+Spending Insights Dashboard is a ready full-stack project that turns raw bank transaction CSVs into a polished analytics experience.
 Users can upload their spending history and instantly explore category breakdowns, monthly trends, anomaly detection, forecasting, and AI-style habit coaching.

 ## Highlights
 - CSV ingestion and cleanup for real transaction exports